deanishe/alfred-smartfolders/src/Help.md

-title: Smart Folders for Alfred Help
-author: Dean Jackson <deanishe@deanishe.net>
-date: 2017-06-15

 Smart Folders for Alfred Help
 =============================

-Browse your Saved Searches in Alfred 3.
+Browse your Saved Searches in Alfred 3 or 4.

 ![](screenshot-1.png "Alfred Smart Folders")